Jacqueline Dubbs Siroka

 In her day job, Jane is a government lawyer and a member of the Senior Executive Service, serving in a management position at the Federal Communications Commission.

 Today, Janet provides many services in support of the dharma: She is Tara Brach’s personal assistant, and the webmaster for Tara’s website and social media.
 She’s also a retreat manager for the Insight Meditation Community of Washington (IMCW), and the administrator and sound coordinator for the Meditation Teacher Training Institute.
-She leads the monthly Blessing Circle at Tara’s Wednesday night sangha at the River Road Unitarian Universalist Congregation, and since 2005 has been recording, editing, and posting the audio teachings for Tara Brach and IMCW.
+Since 2005, she has been recording, editing, and posting the audio teachings for Tara Brach and IMCW.
 As a teacher, Janet is most interested in teaching on a one-to-one basis.

 Jeffrey C. Fracher, Ph.
 D. is a clinical and forensic psychologist who will end a 42-year career as a psychologist on Dec.
 31, 2013.
 During his professorial career, he served on the faculty of both Rutgers Medical School and the University of Virginia, qualified as an expert in state and federal courts in multiple jurisdictions, and created and maintained successful private practices in both New Jersey and Virginia.